Fantasy Congress & States, for School.

 State-recognized tribes are Native American Indian tribes, Nations, and Heritage Groups that have been recognized by a…

-See the FANpolitics folder of our shared Activities Drive to access handout samples to copy and edit however you need.
+See the folder of shared Activities in Drive to access handout samples to copy and edit however you need.

 Organize a Colonial league, a Women’s Rights league, a Civil Rights league, etc…